A program for outdoor fitness trainers in Casey

 Previously, those wishing to use public parks in Casey for outdoor fitness training had to identify the park that they wanted to use, submit detailed information and pay ongoing fees.
 Under the new system, Casey has proactively identified suitable parks, has streamlined the form in partnership with Service Victoria, and has waived fees for the duration of this program.

 At this stage, you will need to submit an application for each location you wish to use.

 No. Participation in the Skip the Permit program is free.

 Yes, please send an email to Council to update your details or cancel your application.

 Contact council on (03)9705 5200, you may need to submit a permit application and pay any associated fees.
 You will need to submit a permit application form.

-Council may remove you from the Skip the Permit - pilot program and you will need to submit a permit application which may or may not be granted and pay any associated fees.
-The level of compliance will also be an important factor in Council's decision as to whether to continue at the end of the pilot.
+Council may remove you from the Skip the Permit program and you will need to submit a permit application which may or may not be granted and pay any associated fees.
+The level of compliance will also be an important factor in Council's decision as to whether to continue.

 The Victorian Government created Service Victoria to modernise the way people get things done online.
 Service Victoria is bringing together the most popular transactions in one place and making it simpler, easier and faster to do them.
 The Service Victoria Business Licensing Program is creating a new central portal where small business customers can easily apply in one location for regulatory permits to operate their businesses.
 As part of this, the City of Casey is partnering with Service Victoria to allow those wishing to use public parks for outdoor fitness training to easily notify Council of their intention to do so.